Parmeggiani-Lab/elfin/README.md

 [日本語のご案内はこちら](README_JP.md)

-Elfin is suite of tools that helps protein designers build structures by using repeat protein as building blocks.
+Elfin is suite of tools that helps protein designers build structures by using smaller proteins as building blocks.
+Elfin does not make any OS/vendor/arch specific assumptions but it is only tested on Linux, MacOS, and WSL.

 Elfin is split into the following repositories:
  1. [elfin-ui](https://github.com/joy13975/elfin-ui) - the GUI.